instructlab/instructlab/README.md

 How is this done?
 First, you have to add new information to the companion [taxonomy](https://github.com/open-labrador/taxonomy.git) repository.
 Please read the docs there to see how this can be done.

-After you've added some skills or knowledge to `taxonomy`, you can:
+After you've added some skills or knowledge (when knowledge contributions are accepted) to `taxonomy`, you can:

 3. Use `lab` to synthesize a large amount of new training data from your locally-cloned `taxonomy` repository.
 4. Re-train the LLM that you initially downloaded with this new training data.